 Receipt of references that are satisfactory to the parish Various reference request templates are available and are especially important if the individual is working with children or vulnerable adults

 Evidence of right to work in the UK (see the Home Office guidance for which documents are suitable).
-If evidence can not be provided then you may need to sponsor the individual under the Home Office immigration requirements- speak to the HR department at the Diocese for more information
+If evidence cannot be provided then you may need to sponsor the individual under the Home Office immigration requirements- speak to the HR department at the Diocese for more information

-Occupational Health assessment There are many occupational health providers available who will tell you whether an individual is fit for the role or whether adjustments may be necessary
+Occupational Health assessment There are many occupational health providers available who will tell you whether an individual is fit for the role or whether reasonable adjustments may be necessary

 Evidence of qualifications that may be required for the role For example, an accountancy qualification may be needed for a Finance Manager role

-Disclosure and Barring Service check and confidential declaration (if required) This may be required for roles that involve regulated activity with children or vulnerable adults
+Disclosure and Barring Service check and confidential declaration (if required) This may be required for roles that involve regulated activity with children or vulnerable adults.

 You can adjust all of your cookie settings by navigating the tabs on the left hand side.